ngrok/ngrok-docs/docs/api/index.md

 ## Pagination {#pagination}

 List endpoints can be paginated using the query parameters `limit` and `before_id`.
 Results are returned ordered from newest to oldest.
 The maximum value of `limit` is 100.
 If a limit is not specified, it will default to 100.
 If `before_id` is not specified, the first page of results will be returned.
 You can provide an explicit value for `before_id` to retrieve items created before the given ID.
 Each response to a list request will include a `next_page_uri` field, which will be the full URL you can request to retrieve the next page of results.
 If there are no more results, `next_page_uri` will be `null`.

+## Timestamps and Tomezones {#timezones}

+All timestamp fields in the ngrok API are represented as strings that are returned in the [RFC 3339 format](https://www.ietf.org/rfc/rfc3339.txt).
+The timestamps returned by the API are in UTC time which is indicated by a `Z` at the end.